 - if the filling material has low friction it will increase the speed the material fall to bottom of the ball, increasing the Russian effect.
 Micro Glass beads has less friction than sand, or salt.
 So it produces more effect.

-- higher density filling will produce a lower center of gravity of the ball, so it is easier to balance.
+- Higher-density fillings will produce a lower center of gravity of the ball, so it is easier to balance.
 Chromite sand is the most dense material and has the lowest center of gravity

 - The higher the density of filling, the more the ball will wobble when thrown, unless thrown with a very flat, no-spin toss.

 Russian Juggling Ball Shells

-When choosing a Russian ball, other than the filling, the other important factor is what the surface of ball is like.
+When choosing a Russian ball, another important factor to consider is the ball’s surface.
 If the surface of the ball is sticky, it will not release from hand smoothly because it is sticking to an adjacent ball.
 However, if the surface is slippery, it will have no grip and be harder to juggle. .

 - PVC balls have the most grip, but are sticky on the release ( Play SRX, Sil-x and Sil-x Hybrid)

 - TPU ball are less grippy but still have a slight stickiness on the release, but has a bouncy feel (Henrys HIX)

 - EVA ball has has a slight grip and smooth release. ( Radfactor EVA Russian)

 - HDPE ball has the least grip and are slippery.
 With no friction on the release. (pool balls and wiffle balls, Norwik and others)